spessasus/SpessaSynth/.github/ISSUE_TEMPLATE/question.md

 *Specify whether your question is related to `spessasynth_lib` or the web application.
 Be as specific as possible.*

 ### The Question
 *Please provide a detailed description of your question here.
-Include any relevant context, code snippets, or examples that might help us understand and address your query effectively.*
+Include any relevant context, code snippets, or examples that might help me understand and address your query effectively.*

+### Additional info
+*If applicable, provide additional info about your case such as the browser you're using or MIDI files and SoundFont files relevant to this question.*